Jonboy900/Jonboy900.github.io/README.txt

-A simple site covering a range of my background and so on. personal site.
-Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.
+A simple site covering a range of my background and so on.

 Images belong Jon Hicks!

-PS: Not sure how to get that contact form working?
+note: Not sure how to get that contact form working?
 Give formspree.io a try (it's awesome).